Labour Market Impact Assessment (LMIA)

 Most of the temporary foreign workers require a Labour Market Impact Assessment (LMIA) formerly known as a Labour Market Opinion (LMO) to be able to legally work in Canada.
 Depending on the type of industry, a foreign worker may require a positive LIMA, in order to obtain a work permit.

-Labour Market Impact Assessment (LMIA) is a verification process which aims to ensure that an recruitment of a foreign worker will not negatively impact the Canadian labour market.
-This is done by the department of Employment and Social Development Canada (ESDC) also formerly known as Human Resources and Skills Development Canada (HRSDC).
+Labour Market Impact Assessment (LMIA) is a verification process that aims to ensure that the recruitment of a foreign worker will not negatively impact the Canadian labour market.
+This is done by the Department of Employment and Social Development Canada (ESDC) also formerly known as Human Resources and Skills Development Canada (HRSDC).

 The employers will have to provide information of the position being offered to a foreign employee, how many Canadian Citizens or Permanent Residents (PR) has applied for the position, how many Canadian Citizens or Permanent Residents has been shortlisted and subsequently interviewed and profound explanation of why they were not hired.